tayo-k/bmd/content/build.md

 Ingredients that you can clearly itemize, justify and deliver towards timely delivery of a quality product, are management's responsibility to support and provide.

+Your leadership provides the what; you should own the conversation of the _how_.

 Provided that you and your leadership want:

 - A stable product